 A multi-award winning chef (Grampian young chef of the year2010/12 Grampian Chef of the year 2013) he started cooking as his older brother suggested he should give it a go.
 He joined Caledonian Discovery in 2016 looking for a new culinary challenge away from Hotels.
 In the winter time you may be lucky enough to eat some of his sumptuous food in a chalet in the Alps.

 Originally from just outside York, Phoebe has recently finished a degree in “International Politics” at Manchester Metropolitan University.
 When the season comes to an end, with Caledonian Discovery, she intends to head to France and work as a chef during the ski season.
-The chalet guests will definitely be well catered for.
+The chalet guests will definitely be well fed.

 From Greenock, Lucy joined us in 2012 with a love of anything to do with engines.
 From a very early age she has been passionate about historic vessels, particularly “Paddle Steamers”.
 This enthusiasm has allowed her to contribute regularly on articles in Paddle Steamer magazines.